survivejs/react-book/manuscript/01_webpack_compared.md

 ![Grunt](images/grunt.png)

 Grunt went mainstream before Gulp.
 It was made popular particularly due to its plugin architecture.
 At the same time this is the Achilles' heel of Grunt.
-You *don't* want to end up having to maintain a 300 line `Gruntfile`.
-Grunt scales up to a point.
-Just in case you are curious what the configuration looks like, here's an example from [Grunt documentation](http://gruntjs.com/sample-gruntfile):
+You **don't** want to end up having to maintain a 300 line `Gruntfile`.
+Just in case you are curious what Grunt configuration looks like, here's an example from [Grunt documentation](http://gruntjs.com/sample-gruntfile):

 ```javascript
 module.exports = function(grunt) {